lawrence501/5e-cli/specialisations.md

 ### Union of Souls
 Whenever you find an amulet, you receive 3 options for which amulet to find.
 Additionally, if you upgrade an amulet with another one from the same set, an existing affix is upgraded twice, or a new affix may be chosen to come from either amulet's upgrade pool.

-Your amulets can no longer be used by other characters.
+Restriction: If you choose the 2nd or 3rd option to find, that amulet cannot be used by other characters.

 ## Crystals